ojusxe/ojuss/README.md

 - 🚀 I’m currently working with a custom merchandising startup [Flib](https://flib.store)
 - 💡 Currently working on a custom bot about music theory and instruments [Riffbot](https://github.com/ojuss/riffbot)
 - 🌱 Reach me out on my mail guptaojas75@gmail.com
-- 📫 Powering through uni
+- 📫 Trying to figure GoFiber (Go's framework) and power through uni
 - ☁️ Ask me about the weather or your fav tech-stack
 </div>